cirqatha/AtomSim/README.md

 ## What is this?

 V1 was built in VPython with no controls or interaction.
-V2 is a complete rewrite in **Three.js**, with a proper UI, orbit controls, and a much smoother simulation — all written by reading raw documentation.
+V2 is a complete rewrite in **Three.js**, with a proper UI, orbit controls, and a much smoother simulation.

 The simulation places particles around a central atom and lets repulsive forces push them apart until they settle into stable molecular geometries (like tetrahedral, trigonal planar, etc.).